Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Can you get full coverage insurance on a salvage title vehicle?

 No, you cannot get any insurance coverage on a salvage title vehicle.
 Insurance companies will not write policies for salvage title cars because they're considered unfit for road use.
 You must first repair the vehicle and convert it to a rebuilt title through your state's inspection process.
-Even then, comprehensive and collision coverage for rebuilt titles is limited — State Farm and GEICO are currently among the most reliable full-coverage options, but documentation requirements are strict.
+Even then, comprehensive and collision coverage for rebuilt titles is limited — State Farm, GEICO, and American Family are currently among the most cited full-coverage options, but documentation requirements are strict.

 How much more expensive is insurance for rebuilt title cars?

 Insurance for rebuilt title vehicles typically costs 20–40% more than comparable clean-title cars in 2026.
-For example, if standard coverage costs $1,200 annually, expect to pay approximately $1,440–$1,680 for a rebuilt title.
+The national average full-coverage premium currently ranges from approximately $2,317 (NerdWallet) to $2,932 (Experian) annually, meaning a rebuilt title surcharge could push your annual cost to $2,760–$4,060 or more depending on your insurer and state.
 Additionally, if you file a claim, payouts are usually 20–40% lower than clean-title vehicles due to reduced market value.
 The combination of higher premiums and lower claim payments significantly increases your total cost of ownership over time.

 Which insurance companies will insure rebuilt title vehicles?

-For full coverage, State Farm and GEICO are currently the most commonly cited major insurers for rebuilt title vehicles.
-For liability-only coverage, a broader group of carriers including Progressive, Allstate, Farmers, American Family, USAA, Nationwide, and The Hartford are options.
-Specialty insurers like The General, National General, 21st Century, and Infinity often offer more flexible coverage.
-Coverage availability varies significantly by state — always call insurers directly, as online quote tools often can't handle rebuilt title applications.
+For full coverage, State Farm, GEICO, and American Family are currently the most consistently cited major insurers for rebuilt title vehicles, though availability is case-by-case and state-dependent.
+Progressive also offers coverage at its discretion with additional underwriting review.
+For liability-only coverage, a broader group of carriers including Farmers, USAA, Nationwide, and The Hartford are options depending on your state.
+Specialty insurers like The General, National General, and Kemper often offer more flexible coverage for non-standard vehicles.
+Always call insurers directly — online quote tools often can't handle rebuilt title applications properly.

 What's the difference between salvage and rebuilt title for insurance purposes?